leetcode-python-java/leetcode-python-java/solutions/1001-2000/1971-find-if-path-exists-in-graph.md

 ![](../../images/binary_tree_BFS_1.gif)

 * As shown in the figure above, **breadth-first search** can be thought of as visiting vertices in rounds and rounds.
-Actually, whenever you see a question is about getting `shortest` or `least` of something of a graph, `breadth-first search` would probably help.

 * `breadth-first search` emphasizes first-in-first-out, so a **queue** is needed.

-## Approach
+## Approach (Breadth-First Search)
 1. Starting at the `source` vertex, find all the vertices of the `connected component` by `breadth-first search`.
 1. In order to conduct `breadth-first search`, we need to know the adjacent vertices of a vertex.
 So we need a `map` `vertex_to_adjacent_vertices`.
 We can initialize the `map` by transforming `edges`.
 1. We need to mark all vertices on the same connected component as vertex `source` as `visited` because visited vertices don't need to be visited again.